sahalchenko/magento-repo-hub/README.md

 ## Use

-1. before using the script, make a change to the ./compose/env file
+1. Before using the script, make a change to the ./compose/env file
-2. make a change to the vendor permissions files located in ./templatees/$vendor/credentials.ini.
+2. Make a change to the vendor permissions files located in ./templatees/$vendor/credentials.ini.
 You can add as many accesses as you want.
-3. upload your modules to the ./upload folder, after running the script, these modules will be added to your repository
+3. Upload your modules to the ./upload folder, after running the script, these modules will be added to your repository
-4. in the file ./templatees/github/extensions.txt add a list of available modules on github.
+4. In the file ./templatees/github/extensions.txt add a list of available modules on github.

 ```bash
 # Run script